 What is an SOP?

 Before we move on, what exactly is an SOP?

-A standard operating procedure (SOP) is a set of instructions on how to perform a specific task focusing on establishing uniformity of repetitive procedures.
+A standard operating procedure (SOP) is a set of instructions on how to perform a hands on or desktop task focusing on establishing uniformity of repetitive procedures.
 SOPs help to achieve workflow consistency and ensure predictable outcomes.

 In simple terms, an SOP is a go-to for why, when, by whom, and how things should be done.

 Benefits of having clear SOPs

 SOPs are more than just important — they're necessary.
 Some of the major benefits of building an SOP program are:

 When employees have clear guidelines on operating procedures, they’re less prone to improvising and making mistakes.
 By standardizing procedures, you’ll reduce the guesswork out of day-to-day tasks and achieve consistent outcomes.